HOW TO MARKET YOUR TRANSLATION SERVICES WITH CREATIVITY

 Save your fonts and HEX/RGB codes for colours in a file, and always stick to them when creating new visuals.

 Colours and fonts are important elements of your brand.
-If you don’t know where to start, I definitely recommend you to hire a professional designer to help you with this process.
+If you don’t know where to start, I recommend you hire a professional designer to help you with this process.